 Can you tell me exactly what vegetables I will receive each month?

-No, except that it will be one fifty fourth of the vegetables grown on two and a quarter acres by the farm professional growers with the help of CSA members.
+No, except that it will be one 60th of the vegetables grown on two and a half acres by the farm professional growers with the help of CSA members.
 To see what previous shares have included see our regular photos and descriptions of the weekly shares.
 And you can see the contents of the lastest box here We invite members to complete an annual veg survey to say what they would prefer to see in their boxes over the year to come.
 Here are the results for 2013.

 We try to keep the volume of the veg in the boxes as even through the year as possible, but inevitably there are seasons of plenty, such as the autumn when we enjoy plentiful sweetcorn, beans, carrots, squash and more, and the summer when we enjoy abundant lettuce, tomatoes, courgettes, Swiss chard, among many other crops.
 Wintertime brings parsnips, leeks, brassicas and more.